Meningococcal quadrivalent vaccines

 Vaccines are very safe.
 It is much safer to get the vaccine than to get meningococcal disease.

 Common reactions to the vaccine may include soreness, redness and swelling where the vaccine was given.
-Headache, muscle soreness, chills, fever, and nausea may also occur after getting the vaccine.
+Headache, muscle soreness, fatigue, chills, fever and nausea may also occur after getting the vaccine.
 These reactions are mild and generally last 1 to 2 days.

 Who should not get the vaccine?

-Speak with your health care provider if you or your child have had a life-threatening reaction to a previous dose of any meningococcal vaccine, or any component of the vaccine.
+Speak with your health care provider if you or your child have had a life-threatening reaction to a previous dose of any meningococcal vaccine, or any part of the mengingococcal quadrivalent conjugate vaccine.

 What is meningococcal infection?

 Meningococcal infection is caused by bacteria.
-Meningococcal infection due to types A, C, Y and W-135 is very rare in B.C.
-Since 2009 there have been less than 10 cases per year.
+Meningococcal infection due to types A, C, Y and W is very rare in B.C.
 Although rare, it can cause serious and life-threatening infections including meningitis, an infection of the lining that covers the brain, and septicemia, an infection of the blood.
 For every 100 people who get sick, up to 15 will die, even if they receive treatment.
 Permanent complications of infection include brain damage, deafness, and loss of limbs.

 Meningococcal infection is spread from person to person by coughing, sneezing, or close face-to-face contact.
 It can also be spread through saliva.
 This can occur through activities such as kissing or sharing of food, drinks, cigarettes, lipsticks, water bottles, mouth guards used for sports, or mouthpieces of musical instruments.